-Note that the survey results measure differences in stated instead of revealed preferences, and could be affected by omitted variables.
-If, for instance, the proximity to neighboring countries correlates with regional identity, this could affect the results as the treated area is closer to neighboring countries.
+Note that the survey results measure differences in stated preferences instead of in revealed preferences, and could be affected by omitted variables.
+If, for instance, the proximity to neighboring countries correlates with regional identity, this could affect the results, as the treated area is closer to neighboring countries.
 The next section proceeds with municipal level data on three outcomes revealing regional identity, and resolves concerns about omitted variables through a geographic RD design.

-4.2 Referenda and nationalism
+4.2 Referenda results

-Figure 4 provides maps of the election and referenda results from 1969, 1992, 2005 and 2007.
+Figure 4 provides maps of the referenda results from 1969, 1992, and 2005.
 Figures 4b (available within Lorraine only), 4c and 4d show higher agreement to the referenda that would strengthen regional decision-making powers in the treated area to the right of the former border.
-Figure 4a shows no clear pattern regarding nationalism.
-It is important to note that there are no obvious visible differences in turnout for all four votes (see Figure A10).
-Moreover, Figure A9c shows no comparable pattern of support for De Gaulle in the 1968 presidential election, suggesting that preferences about him as a person do not explain the differences in 1969.
+It is important to note that there are no obvious visible differences in turnout for all three votes (see Figure A12).
+Moreover, Figure A11c shows no comparable pattern of support for De Gaulle in the 1968 presidential election, suggesting that preferences about him as a person do not explain the differences in 1969.

-Table 5 shows ordinary least squares estimates of $\beta$ from equation (1) including controls to get a first feel for the data, as well as enabling us to assess the external validity of the RD estimates.
+Table 5 shows OLS estimates of the differences in outcomes between the treated and the untreated areas, including controls.
+Including all municipalities in the regions enables us to assess the external validity of the following RD estimates.
 Although the RDD has advantages in most dimensions, potential sorting is more likely to be an issue at the border because the costs of moving to neighboring municipality are lower.
 The OLS specifications avoid this problem.
-If both approaches yield similar results, we can not only disregard worries about sorting, but also have more faith in the causal interpretation of the départment level survey results.
+If both approaches yield similar